thinkocapo/replay/README.md

 #### works
 Sentry sdk sends events to a Flask API (like a proxy or interceptor) which then sends them to Sentry On-premise
 1. `docker-compose up` your getsentry/onpremise, it defaults to localhost:9000
+2. `docker run...` the database
 2. `make` runs Flask server
-3. `python app.py` using MODIFIED_dsn
+3. `python app.py`
 4. `localhost:9000` to see your Sentry onprem event

 Workflow:
+`python app.py` sdk sends event to the intercetpor.

+The `DSN` that you use in your `app.py` determine what the proxy will do.
+They are mapped to different endpoints in `flask/app.py`.

-python app.py <-- sdk sends event to the intercetpor, which saves it in database (event never reaches Sentry instance) localhost:3001/impersonator <--- takes this event from the database and sends it along to Sentry instance
+`localhost:3001/impersonator` will load an event from the database and forward it (by http) to your Sentry instance.